Creating an appropriate ticket

-If you have a Drupal support contract with Code Enigma, you can ask us any question about Drupal through our secure ticketing system, Redmine, or via your dedicated support dashboard.
-Examples being: your custom block isn’t displaying, your site’s search feature has stopped working, you need help adding a user, etc.
+If you have a support contract with Code Enigma, you can ask our multi-disciplinary team any question about our services through our secure ticketing system, Redmine.

 The purpose of the subject is to tell us what the problem is.
-If, for example, you have a module that gives users points based on their activity on the site forum and if they log in each day, which returns incorrect results or a fatal error, you would raise a ticket like this: Custom user points module returns a fatal error.
+If, for example, you have a module that awards users points based on their activity on the site, which returns incorrect results or a fatal error, a good ticket subject would be: Custom user points module returns a fatal error.

 This is descriptive enough for support to grasp a basic understanding of the issue.
 Reporting the issue with the subject "Bug" or "Fatal Error!" are poor subjects as they are not descriptive.